 As a Roman colony in 44 BC, Corinth flourished and became the administrative capital of the Roman province of Achaea.
-Still today Corinth is a major road hub and back then I imagine was a cultural melting pot with an influx of visitors from all over the world.
-Paul’s friends lived in an exciting city and they met a lot of interesting people.
-Apparently, in their daily interactions they couldn’t help but become impressed with certain people’s resumes.
-So they started inviting them over and listened to what they had to say.
+Still today, Corinth is a major road hub and back in the day of the Apostle Paul I imagine it was a cultural melting pot with an influx of visitors from all over the world.
+Paul’s friends lived in an exciting city teaming with people, some of them brilliant, some of them influential.
+Apparently, in their daily interactions they couldn’t help but be impressed with certain people’s resumes.
+They started inviting them over and listened to what they had to say.
 Some of their advice came to Paul’s attention and it did not sit well with him.

-To live a life of love, we need to be connected to the Originator of the universe.
-Original love comes from God.
-Love is real because God is real; love is authentic because God is authentic; and love is the greatest because God is the greatest!
+Original love flows from God.
+Connected to the Originator of the universe we live a life inspired by His love.
+Love is real because God is real; love is authentic because God is authentic; and love is the greatest because God is the greatest.

-1 Corinthians 13:13: “Three things will last forever—faith, hope, and love—and the greatest of these is love.”
+1 Corinthians 13:13: “And now these three remain: faith, hope and love.
+But the greatest of these is love.”